 Ae/ME 120 ab.
 Combustion Fundamentals.
 9 units (3-0-6).
 For course description, see Aerospace.

-ME/CS 133 ab.
+ME/CS/EE 133 abc.
 Robotics.
-9 units (3-6-0); first, second terms.
+9 units (3-3-3); first, second, third terms.
+Prerequisites: ME/CS/EE 129, may be taken concurrently, or with permission of instructor.
 The course focuses on current topics in robotics research in the area of robotic manipulation and sensing.
-Past topics have included advanced manipulator kinematics, grasping and dextrous manipulation using multifingered hands, and advanced obstacle avoidance and motion planning algorithms.
+Past topics have included advanced manipulator kinematics, grasping and dexterous manipulation using multifingered hands, and advanced obstacle avoidance and motion planning algorithms.
 Additional topics include robotics research in the area of autonomous navigation and vision.
 Including mobile robots, multilegged walking machines, use of vision in navigation systems.
 The lectures will be divided between a review of the appropriate analytical techniques and a survey of the current research literature.
 Course work will focus on an independent research project chosen by the student.
-Instructor: Staff.
+Not offered 2019–20.

 AM/CE/ME 150 abc.
 Graduate Engineering Seminar.
 1 unit; each term.
 For course description, see Applied Mechanics.